Nabalus altissimus

-Nabalus altissimus (formerly Prenanthes altissima), commonly called the tall rattlesnakeroot or white lettuce, is a perennial wildflower and herb in the family Asteraceae native to the eastern United States.
+Nabalus altissimus (formerly Prenanthes altissima), commonly called the tall rattlesnakeroot or white lettuce, is a species of plant in the family Asteraceae.
 In 2010 it was reclassified from the genus Prenanthes to Nabalus.

 Habitat

-This perennial grows in mesic environments including riparian zones.
-It often grows in forests composed of Sugar Maple (Acer saccharum), American Basswood (Tilia americana), and American Beech (Fagus grandifolia).
-It blooms in late summer and autumn.
+This perennial grows in mesic environments including riparian zones and blooms in late summer and autumn.

 Range

 This species occurs in the eastern United States west to Michigan, Missouri, and Texas as well as in Quebec, Canada but is unknown in Mississippi, and Florida.
 In Texas, it occurs in Jasper and Newton counties in the extreme southeastern part of the state.